SeUniVr/RestTestGen/README.md

 > **RestTestGen Wiki:** learn how to use RestTestGen Framework to implement your own testing strategy, or to test your API with the built-in testing approaches, by referring to the Wiki available at [https://seunivr.github.io/RestTestGen-Wiki/](https://seunivr.github.io/RestTestGen-Wiki/).

-> **DeepREST?:** the Python source code of DeepREST is going to be published in this repository soon.
-Meanwhile, we crated an ad hoc repository with the source code and the instructions to run DeepREST with Docker here: [https://github.com/SeUniVr/DeepREST-Docker](https://github.com/SeUniVr/DeepREST-Docker).

 RestTestGen is a robust tool and framework designed for automated black-box testing of RESTful web APIs.
 As a testing tool, it incorporates various testing strategies that prove valuable in identifying bugs and vulnerabilities within the API being tested.
 Operating exclusively as a black-box end-to-end testing tool, it interacts with the API solely through HTTP, without requiring access to the source code.
 The only requirement is an OpenAPI specification of the API being tested.